Marine Job: MOS 0451 Airborne and Air Delivery Specialist

 Marines in MOS 0451 hold down three main areas of responsibility: air delivery, equipment maintenance, and parachute packing.

-Similar to the work done by loadmasters (highlighted on the Air Force side in this overview of aircrew careers) 0451s have to figure out the safest way to pack and distribute equipment loads on the plane.
-There's more to it than throwing your luggage aboard before a flight, obviously – since in this case, your "luggage" weighs a ton and it's wearing a king-sized parachute.
+Similar to the work done by loadmasters, Marines in this job have to figure out the safest way to pack and distribute equipment loads on the plane.
+There's more to it than throwing your luggage aboard before a flight, obviously – since in this case, your "luggage" weighs a ton and it's wearing a parachute.

 Let's not forget, it's a poor idea to blindly trust that everything's in working order when you're planning to drop a pallet (or a person) from miles above the ground.
-Mundane though it may sound, it takes a dedicated team of 0451s to make sure all of the equipment needed to perform the airdrop is in working order.
+Mundane though it may sound, it takes a dedicated team of air delivery specialists to make sure all of the equipment needed to perform the airdrop is in working order.

 If you're already a Marine serving in another occupational field, the Corps' MOS Manual clearly states you can only move into the 0451 field if you're a lance corporal (E-3) or corporal (E-4) with less than six months in that rank.
 Sergeants (E-5) and below in the Active Reserve program may also be able to move into air delivery if full-time vacancies are available at a reserve unit.

 - The aerial delivery phase teaches students to prepare an airdrop from start to finish.
-According to the course website, it concludes with a live airdrop, where Marines apply it all: They "pack the cargo parachutes, rig the loads to be dropped . . . place the loads in the aircraft . . . [and] recover the loads and equipment" once the goods are dropped.
+This phase of the course concludes with a live airdrop, where Marines pack the cargo parachutes, rig the loads to be dropped, place the loads in the aircraft and recover the loads and equipment once the goods are dropped.

-- The aerial equipment phase teaches Marines everything they need to know about inspecting, fixing, and maintaining 'chutes and airdrop equipment.
+- The aerial equipment phase teaches Marines everything they need to know about inspecting, fixing, and maintaining parachutes and airdrop equipment.

 - The parachute packing phase is pretty self-explanatory.
-But lest you think learning to pack a parachute sounds boring, here's the twist: To make sure you've been staying awake in class, you'll be "required to jump the parachute [you] packed during the examination."
-How's that for incentive to get an A+?
+But lest you think learning to pack a parachute sounds boring, here's the twist: To make sure you've been staying awake in class, you'll be required to jump the parachute you packed during the examination.

-That brings us to another very important point.
-Obviously, if you're going to be jumping with the 'chute you packed, you need to know how to jump.
+Obviously, if you're going to be jumping with the parachute you packed, you need to know how to jump.
 That means as a 0451, you get the added perk of attending Army Jump School, a school so coveted by Marines that the limited seats afforded to the Corps are frequently used as a reenlistment bonus.